semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

 **Prerequisite:** At least one repository that scans for dependencies through Semgrep Supply Chain.
 See [Scanning open-source dependencies](/docs/semgrep-sc/scanning-open-source-dependencies).

+To view the latest findings of Semgrep Supply Chain:

-The latest findings are visible in **Supply chain > Overview**.
-Clicking **Triage** opens the **Vulnerabilities** tab.
+1. The latest findings are visible in **Supply chain > Overview**.
+Clicking **Vulnerabilities** displays all findings for triage.

-Findings are grouped together by **vulnerability**.
+Findings are grouped by **vulnerability**.
 A specific finding in the code is called a **usage**.
 Usages are grouped under their respective vulnerabilities.
 Vulnerability entries are sorted as cards from newest to oldest then by severity from critical to low.

 <div class="bordered">